angeliasterling/one-click-hugo-cms/site/content/post/self-promotion-the-goodreads-author-program.md

 **Author Dashboard**

 Once everything is hooked up you'll have access to your [Author Dashboard](https://www.goodreads.com/author/dashboard) where you'll be able to see a holistic view of your books and the reviews that have been left.

+**Be Active**

+Be sure to be an active participant on GoodReads by adding books to your bookshelf, leaving reviews, and answering questions (among other options).
+If you don't look like you user the site people will be less interested in what you have to say.